By: Anastasiia Yuziuk (@ana_yuziuk)

 As you walk from the wall towards the center you are smacked in the face by one the most impressive architectural monuments I have ever seen – the Fernsehturm (the TV tower).
 The massive, spaceship-looking tower can be seen from miles away, calling for you to come closer and admire it.
 After a little bit of walking, I ended up at Alexanderplatz – the busiest spot in the Berlin center.
 Here you definitely feel that you are on the East Side – the imposing communist architecture doesn’t let you forget.
 There is something about the size of buildings and the width of the streets in Berlin that grabs you and doesn’t let go.

-Here is where utopian and postapocalyptic worlds collide.
+Here is where utopian and post-apocalyptic worlds collide.
 On one side of a Berlin street you might see a huge modern building, the rush of cars and trains, multiple bridges going in different directions, businesses and people thriving.
 But then you might turn a corner and see an abandoned gas station or dilapidated house.
 And yet, the people of Berlin turn them into art with graffiti and slogans of freedom and justice.
 To me, Berlin looks and feels like what techno and old punk rock sound.
 If that even makes sense.
-This is a city where everyone can breathe freely and not be afraid of judgment.
+This is a city where everyone can breathe freely and not be afraid of judgement.

 My Monday night was spent back in Kreuzberg, in a small restaurant called Morgenland – they serve 3 euro cocktails every day after 8 pm, is there anything better?
-Later, after being rained on, ensued a long walk around the neighborhood discovering cozy bars, record stores, and bookshops.
+Later, after being rained on, ensued a long walk around the neighborhood discovering cosy bars, record stores, and bookshops.

 Tuesday started early; I can sleep back home in Prague J. Quick breakfast and off on adventures again.
 The agenda for today – museums.
 Berlin has a whole island just for them in the very center.
 On the Museuminsel is where you find Pergamon, a museum that contains huge structures from the Roman empire, Babylon and the Eastern civilizations.
 I have never felt so tiny as I did among the ancient columns in this beast of a museum.